Repair Café Newburyport is organized by the Time Trade Network of Greater Newburyport and Toward Zero Waste Newburyport.

 Wendy Leavitt

-As a member of The Time Trade Network of Greater Newburyport, Wendy’s concern for the environment, strengths in project management, and her “MacGyver” abilities led her to engage in this zero waste effort.
-She’s currently pursuing event planning opportunities in the greater North Shore area.
+As a member of the Time Trade Network of Greater Newburyport, Wendy’s concern for the environment, strengths in project management, and her “MacGyver” abilities led her to engage in this zero waste effort.
+Wendy lives in Newbury and handles recruitment, staff management and procurement for the event.

 Elizabeth Marcus